-|1 mg/mL of rabbit anti-TREM2 monoclonal antibody, Dilute to a working concentration of 2 μg/mL in CBS before coating.|
+|1 mg/mL of mouse anti-Human TREM-2/TREM2 monoclonal antibody (in PBS, pH 7.4).
+Dilute to a working concentration of 2 μg/mL in PBS before coating.
+(Catalog: # 11084-R016)|

-|0.5 mg/mL mouse anti-TREM2 monoclonal antibody conjugated to horseradish-peroxidase (HRP).
-Dilute to working concentration of 0.5 μg/mL in detection antibody dilution buffer before use.|
+|0.2 mg/mL of rabbit anti-Human TREM-2/TREM2 monoclonal antibody conjugated to horseradish-peroxidase (HRP) (in PBS, 50 % HRP-Protector, pH 7.4, store at 4℃).
+Dilute to working concentration of 0.5 μg/mL in detection antibody dilution buffer before use.
+(Catalog: # 11084-MM08)|

-|Each vial contains 100 ng of recombinant TREM2.
-Reconstitute standard powder with 1 mL detection antibody dilution buffer.
+|Each vial contains 100 ng of recombinant Human TREM-2/TREM2.
+Reconstitute with 1 mL detection antibody dilution buffer.
 After reconstitution, store at -20℃ to -80℃ in a manual defrost freezer.
-A six-point standard curve usi ng 2-fold serial dilutions in sample dilution buffer, and a high standard of 4000 pg/mL is recommended.|
+A seven-point standard curve using 2-fold serial dilutions in sample dilution buffer, and a high standard of 3500 pg/mL is recommended.|

-|The minimum detectable dose of Human TREM-2/TREM2 was determined to be approximately 125 pg/ml.
+|The minimum detectable dose of Human TREM-2/TREM2 was determined to be approximately 54.69 pg/ml.
 This is defined as at least three times standard deviations above the mean optical density of 10 replicates of the zero standard.|

 |The Human TREM-2/TREM2 ELISA Pair Set is for the quantitative determination of Human TREM-2/TREM2.

 |Capture Antibody: Aliquot and store at -20℃ to -80℃ for up to 6 months from date of receipt.
 Avoid repeated freeze-thaw cycles.|

-Detection Antibody: Protect it from prolonged exposure to light.
-Aliquot and store at -20℃ to -80℃ and for up to 6 months from date of receipt.
-Avoid repeated freeze-thaw cycles.
+Detection Antibody: Store at 4℃ and protect it from prolonged exposure to light for up to 6 months from date of receipt.
+DO NOT FREEZE!

-Standard: Store lyophilized Standard at -20℃ to -80℃ for up to 6 months from date of receipt.
+Standard: Store lyophilized standard at -20℃ to -80℃ for up to 6 months from date of receipt.
 Aliquot and store the reconstituted Standard at -80℃ for up to 1 month.
 Avoid repeated freeze-thaw cycles.

 Triggering receptor expressed on myeloid cells 2 ( TREM2 ) is a single Ig domain receptor.
 It is expressed on macrophages and dendritic cells but not on granulocytes or monocytes.
 Its expression is most abundant in the basal ganglia, corpus callosum, medulla oblongata and spinal cord, and microglial cells are the major TREM2-producing cell type in the central nervous system (CNS).
 TREM2 may play a role in chronic inflammations and may stimulate production of constitutive rather than inflammatory chemokines and cytokines.
 TREM2 forms a receptor signaling complex with TYROBP and triggers activation of the immune responses in macrophages and dendritic cells.
 It also associates with the signal adapter protein, DAP12, which has a cytoplasmic ITAM, leading to the subsequent activation of cytoplasmic tyrosine kinases.
 TREM2 is both required and sufficient for competent uptake of apoptotic neuronal cells.
 TREM2 and TREM2-L form a receptor-ligand pair connecting microglia with apoptotic neurons, directing removal of damaged cells to allow repair.
 Deficiency of the adapter protein DAP12 or its associated receptor TREM2 is associated with abnormal osteoclast development in humans.
 Defects in TREM2 are causes of PLOSL, also known as NHD.
 In addition, TREM2 signaling is also an important pathway to promote healing of wounds in the colon where stem cell replacement is necessary.